DataDog/documentation/content/en/monitors/create/types/anomaly.md

 ##### Anomaly detection algorithms

 Basic
 : Use when metrics have no repeating seasonal pattern.
 Basic uses a simple lagging rolling quantile computation to determine the range of expected values.
-It uses very little data and adjusts quickly to changing conditions but has no knowledge of seasonal behavior or longer trends.
+It uses little data and adjusts quickly to changing conditions but has no knowledge of seasonal behavior or longer trends.

 Agile
 : Use when metrics are seasonal and expected to shift.
 The algorithm quickly adjusts to metric level shifts.
 A robust version of the [SARIMA][6] algorithm, it incorporates the immediate past into its predictions, allowing quick updates for level shifts at the expense of being less robust to recent, long-lasting anomalies.

 Robust
 : Use when seasonal metrics expected to be stable, and slow, level shifts are considered anomalies.
-A [seasonal-trend decomposition][7] algorithm, it is very stable and predictions remain constant even through long-lasting anomalies at the expense of taking longer to respond to intended level shifts (e.g. if the level of a metric shifts due to a code change.)
+A [seasonal-trend decomposition][7] algorithm, it is stable and predictions remain constant even through long-lasting anomalies at the expense of taking longer to respond to intended level shifts (for example, if the level of a metric shifts due to a code change.)

 All of the seasonal algorithms may use up to a couple of months of historical data when calculating a metric's expected normal range of behavior.
 By using a significant amount of past data, the algorithms can avoid giving too much weight to abnormal behavior that might have occurred in the recent past.